This is a tutorial about how to set up your module so student automatically add themselves into a group when they enroll themselves on the module

 - Click on Save changes and the new group will appear in the left-hand column.

 - Repeat for as many groups as you need.
-(You can also set Moodle to generate a number of similarly named groups automatically)
+(You can also generate groups r

 Creating your self-enrolment methods

 - Find the Administration block and click on Module administration > Users > Enrolment methods

 - Click on the Add method drop-down box and choose 'Self enrolment'.
 You will then be taken to the settings page for the self-enrolment method.

 - The only fields you should need to change are: